hypergeek-dev/Speakers-countdown/README.md

 - GitHub - to store my repository for submission.
 - Balsamiq - were used to create mockups of the project prior to starting.
 - Am I Responsive? - to ensure the project looked good across all devices.
-- Favicon - to provide the code & image for the icon in the tab bar.
+- Font Awsome - to provide the code & image for the icon in the tab bar.

 ## Deployment
 The site was deployed to GitHub pages.
 The steps to deploy are as follows: